 Like all medicines, this medicine can cause side effects, although not everybody gets them.

-The following side effects have been reported by people taking ARICEPT.
+Page 3 of 6 Pfleet 2022-0079599 Pfleet 2021-0074518 The following side effects have been reported by people taking ARICEPT.

 Tell your doctor if you have any of these effects while you are taking ARICEPT.